When assessing eligibility, there are two key points to focus on:

 Not necessarily.

-HMRC’s definition has two parts – it states that R&D is where the client is trying to “advance technology” by “resolving technological uncertainty.”
-This means that if the client was able to make an advance without any kind of challenge or difficulty, they shouldn’t be claiming for that, because there wasn’t any technological uncertainty.
+HMRC’s definition has two parts – it states that R&D occurs where the client is trying to “advance technology” by “resolving technological uncertainty.”
+This means that if the client was able to make an advance without any kind of significant challenge or difficulty, they shouldn’t be claiming for that, because there wasn’t any technological uncertainty.

 #2 – Assuming that having patents = eligible work.